 The Once and Future Princess... is an extensive site with content in both English and German.

-The Modesty Blaise Book Covers site has an impressive collection of covers of various British and American editions, and much else besides.
-You can also keep up with all things Modesty Blaise related at the Modesty Blaise News blog.
+You can keep up with all things Modesty Blaise related at the Modesty Blaise News blog.

 Ken Pierce Books is the publisher of the "First American Edition" series of newspaper strip reprints.